wicketbr/FreeCRM/README.md

 If you want to rename things, you can use the "Rename FreeCRM.exe" console application.

-If you want to remove one of the optional components from the application (Appointments, EmailTemplates, Invoices, Locations, Payments, Services, or Tags) you can use the "Remove Modules from FreeCRM.exe" console application.
+If you want to remove one or more of the optional components from the application (Appointments, EmailTemplates, Invoices, Locations, Payments, Services, or Tags) you can use the "Remove Modules from FreeCRM.exe" console application.